Coastal Carolina vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 6, 2021

 Coastal Carolina Stats and Trends

-- In Coastal Carolina's eight games this year, it has four wins against the spread.
+- Coastal Carolina has played eight games, with four wins against the spread.

-- This season, the Chanticleers have won ATS in each of their four games as a favorite of 20 points or more.
+- So far this season, the Chanticleers have been installed as favorites by a 19.5-point margin or more four times and are 4-0 ATS in those contests.

-- Coastal Carolina has gone over the point total in 42.9% of its opportunities this year (three times over seven games with a set point total).
+- Coastal Carolina's games this year have gone over the total in three out of seven opportunities (42.9%).

-- Coastal Carolina is 4-1 against the spread and 6-0 overall this season when the team scores more than 32.3 points.
+- Coastal Carolina is 4-1 against the spread and 6-0 overall in games when it puts up more than 32.3 points.

 - Coastal Carolina is 3-1 against the spread and 5-0 overall when the team churns out more than 480.6 yards.

-- The Chanticleers have turned the ball over four times this season, one fewer than the Eagles have forced (5).
+- The Chanticleers have four giveaways this season, while the Eagles have five takeaways .

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.